edmcouncil/fibo/README.md

 ## Directories

-The purpose of the various directories in this repository is as follows:

 Directory     | Purpose
 :------------ |:-------
 [/etc](./etc) | Everything that is not a published OWL ontology in a financial domain